forestobservatory/cfo-big-trees/README.md

 Once you've installed these hooks, `pre-commit` will run the automated code checks every time you run `git add {some-file.R}` and `git commit -m '{some message}'`.
 If it fails - don't worry!
 Pre-commit will typically apply the required changes needed to get the code properly formatted.
 You'll just need to re-run the above commands to add/commit the file again.

 The hooks used by this project are managed by the `.pre-commit-config.yml` file.
 This includes a set of pre-commit hooks for python and [pre-commit hooks for R](https://www.rdocumentation.org/packages/precommithooks), which are mostly for linting and styling files.

+## Data

+There are a series of data sets we work with in this project that are either too large to share (CFO geotiffs) or contain confidential information (FIA locations).
+The project partners have established a Google Drive directory that contains this data - at least some of it.
+But we still need to develop common scripts/workflows to consistently analyze these data

+The workaround for this is for project parters to download the relevant datasets they need, and store them in `data/`.
+This directory is ignored via the repository's `.gitignore` file, which means that any file in that directory will not be committed to git.

 ---